DaphneyJ/Store-Sales-Project/README.md

 influence of outliers on the model.

 ### Model Performance
 - Reduced model: Adj R^2 =0.3447719
-  MSE = 206300.2
-  RMSE = 454.2029
+- Error metrics for reduced model:  MSE = 206300.2  RMSE = 454.2029
 - Full model: Adj R^2 = 0.8922954
 - Transformed model: Adj R^2= 0.9797957

-**The transformed model explains approximately 98% of the variance in sales, significantly higher than the reduced and full models.
+The transformed model explains approximately 98% of the variance in sales, significantly higher than the reduced and full models.

 ## Conclusion